 Basenji Mix Temperament and Behavior

-Basenji mixes have variable temperaments depending on the breed they are mixed with, but basenjis themselves are noted as intelligent, affectionate and highly alert.
+Basenji mixes have variable temperaments depending on the breed they are mixed with, but basenjis themselves are noted as intelligent, affectionate, and highly alert.
 They are excellent hunting dogs with a strong prey instinct and will energetically chase other animals, including cats.
-If raised with cats and other pets from puppyhood, they can be trained not to chase them, but likely will always chase animals that are not part of their household.
+If raised with cats and other pets from puppyhood, they can be trained not to chase them, but will likely always chase animals that are not part of their household.

 They are independent-minded to the point of stubbornness.
 Owners can be frustrated when their dog does not immediately obey, but thinks about which commands it wants to perform.
 Basenjis are smart enough to concoct escape plans and ways to get up on counters or other places in the house where they are not allowed.
-Owners will enjoy their basenji mix best if they are able to meet the dog halfway and have a sense of humor about the mischief they can get into.
+Owners will enjoy their basenji mix best if they can meet the dog halfway and have a sense of humor about the mischief they can get into.

 How To Take Care of Basenji Mixes